etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 Each time a new record is created in the App, the same record will be created in the Etendo Classic as well.

-It is important to consider that the document will always remain in “Draft” status and can only be completed through the Etendo Classic.
+It is important to consider that the document will always remain in **Draft** status and can only be completed through the Etendo Classic.

 ### Delete a record